 A blood type test is done:

-- Before a person gets a blood transfusion.
+- Before you get a blood transfusion.

-- Before a person donates blood.
+- Before you donate blood.

 - Before a person donates an organ for transplantation.